BEING A CAREGIVER

 Understanding the Grieving Process

-Most parents deal with a sense of loss when raising a child with special needs and everyone copes with it differently.
-It is noted that 'perpetual grief' is different to the usual grief cycle.
-Here are some excellent articles to help you understand what you are going through and to offer some tips on how to cope better:
+Most parents deal with a sense of loss when raising a child with special needs and everyone copes differently.
+'Perpetual grief' is different to the usual grief cycle.
+Here is an excellent article to help you understand what you are going through and to offer some tips on how to cope better:

-If you feel you are not coping at all, do not hesitate to seek help.
+If you feel you are not coping at all, please seek help.
 Speak to your GP, social worker, or a close friend.
 You may need to source regular counselling, make lifestyle changes or take medication to help you through a bad patch.
 Please know you are valued and important to your family.

-If you find yourself in a serious crisis and are struggling to cope, please contact Lifeline or the Police/emergency services (phone 111).
+If you find yourself in a crisis and are struggling to cope, please contact Lifeline - or phone 111, the emergency number for Police, Fire and Ambulance.

 When you are placed in a position of caring for others almost constantly, you need and deserve to be cared for, too.
-That entails asking friends or family to bring a meal by every now and then, or treating yourself to a pedicure, a date night, a massage, or whatever else you enjoy doing.
-Whatever makes you feel special and taken care of, take the time to enjoy it.
+That entails asking friends or family to bring a meal every now and then, or by treating yourself to a pedicure, a date night, a massage, or whatever else you enjoy doing.

 Basic Coping strategies

 Try to stay positive.
-You are stronger than you think you are.
-There is always someone out there facing a bigger challenge than you are.
-When in crisis, don’t hesitate to reach out for help - you can also ask your social worker or NASC for more in home support during difficult times.
+You are stronger than you think you are - but when in crisis, don’t hesitate to reach out for help.
+You can ask your social worker or NASC for more in-home support during difficult times.

-Make therapy play.
-Seek out activities for your child that are fun for everyone and would also offer therapeutic benefits, eg swimming lessons, music therapy, horse riding/hippotherapy, etc.
+Make therapy, play.
+Seek out activities for your child that are fun for everyone and would also offer therapeutic benefits, eg swimming lessons, music therapy, horse riding, etc.

 Don’t lose yourself.
-Being the parent to a child with special needs is only part of your identity; it is not all of your identity.
-When you focus all of your life, your contacts, and all of yourself around your child and their needs, you run the risk of losing yourself.
+Being the parent to a child with special needs is only part of your identity; not all of it.
+Don't run the risk of losing yourself.
 Find things in your life you enjoy doing - an art or dance class, walks on the beach, writing poetry, shopping for yourself, etc. and make the time to fit this in.
-Make time for your marriage, friends and family.
+Take time for your marriage, friends and family.

 Take breaks.
-This journey is like a marathon so take breaks when necessary.
-Be kind to yourself.
+This journey is like a marathon so take breaks whenever possible.
 Give yourself some time off, however brief - to just pause, reassess, refresh and realign.

 Celebrate the little things.
 Share your child's every new milestones – no matter how small - with those who love you and your child.